Avoid These 10 Mistakes When Choosing Your Medicare Advantage Plan

 If you decide to enroll in a Medicare Advantage plan, you may have more than one to choose from.
-Since 2011, the number of MA plans have been trending upward with more available in 2022 than previous years.
+Since 2011, the number of MA plans has been trending upward with more available in 2022 than in previous years.
 Access to one or more MA plans will vary with your location.

 Costly Medicare Advantage Mistakes You Can’t Afford